Date of speech: October 9, 2005

 Wm.
 A. Wulf

-It is an immense honor to welcome once again our new members and foreign associates.
+It is an immense honor to welcome once again our new members and foreign members.
 The knowledge and experience you bring to the academy enables us to continue to play a unique role in service to our democracy.
 The academy is renewed and enriched by each new class.
 I also want to acknowledge the families and friends of the new members, whose support has been essential to every inductee.

 My topic this year is what I believe the nation must do to prosper in the 21st century.
 By any objective measure, the United States is in great